Drop Dead Gorgeous (film)

-Drop Dead Gorgeous is a 1999 American satirical mockumentary black comedy film about a small town beauty pageant, directed by Michael Patrick Jann, and starring Kirsten Dunst, Ellen Barkin, Brittany Murphy, Allison Janney, Denise Richards, Kirstie Alley, and Amy Adams in her film debut.
-The satirical dynamics of a Minnesota town unfold as multiple contestants in the regional American Teen Princess Pageant begin to die suspiciously.
+Drop Dead Gorgeous is a 1999 American satirical mockumentary black comedy film directed by Michael Patrick Jann and written by Lona Williams.
+It stars Kirstie Alley, Ellen Barkin, Kirsten Dunst and Denise Richards, along with Brittany Murphy, Allison Janney and Amy Adams in her film debut.
+The film follows a small town beauty pageant and the fierce, deadly lengths the contestants will take to secure the crown.

-The film has gained new fans with time and is now regarded as a cult film.
+Though the film was not a box office success and critical reviews were mixed, it has gained a following over time and has come to be regarded as a cult film.

 Plot

-In 1995, Mount Rose, Minnesota is preparing for the annual Sarah Rose Cosmetics Mount Rose American Teen Princess Pageant beauty pageant.
-Ambitious, optimistic Amber Atkins signs up to follow in the footsteps of her idol Diane Sawyer.
-Her mother, Annette is a former contestant.
-Amber works after school in the mortuary, applying makeup to corpses.
-They live in a small trailer near their friend Loretta.
-Fellow contestant Rebecca ("Becky") Leeman is the daughter of the richest man in town.
-His wife, Gladys Leeman is the head of the pageant organizing committee and former winner.
-Business connections between their furniture store and the pageant judges cause many to fear the contest will be rigged.
-In the days leading up to the pageant, many odd events occur around town, including contestant Tammy Curry (president of the gun club), who is killed when her tractor explodes; and then the death of a boy Becky liked, but interested in Amber, ruled a hunting accident.
-Amber decides to pull out after receiving a threatening note and her mother is injured in an explosion at their mobile home, but reconsiders to make her mother proud.
-At the dress rehearsal, fellow contestant Jenelle Betz swaps numbers with Amber.
-Midway through Jenelle's rehearsal performance, a stage light knocks her unconscious and renders her deaf.
-Luckily, Jenelle knows American sign language so she claims that despite dropping out of the pageant, she has never been happier.
+In 1995, the small, conservative town of Mount Rose, Minnesota, is preparing for their annual local qualifying pageant for the national Sarah Rose Cosmetics American Teen Princess Pageant.
+A film crew is in town to document the pageant and its lead-up.
+One of the interviewees is 17-year-old Amber Atkins, who signs up for the pageant in the hopes of winning a college scholarship and following in the footsteps of her idol Diane Sawyer.

+Among the other contestants are Rebecca "Becky" Leeman, the daughter of the richest man in town.
+Becky's mother Gladys is the head of the pageant organizing committee and a former winner.
+Because of the business connections between the Leemans' furniture store and the pageant judges, many fear the contest will be rigged.
+In the days leading up to the pageant, many odd events occur around town, such as contestant Tammy Curry being killed when her threshing machine explodes, and the death of a boy Becky liked who was interested in Amber, which is ruled as a hunting accident.
+Amber considers dropping out when her mother Annette's trailer explodes but remains in the competition to make her mother proud.
+At the dress rehearsal, a stage light knocks out contestant Jenelle Betz and renders her deaf.